munificent/craftinginterpreters/book/statements-and-state.md

 **todo: illustrate cactus stack**

-So before we start adding block syntax to the language, let's beef up our Environment class with support for nesting.
-First, we'll give each environment a reference to its enclosing one:
+Before we start adding block syntax to the language, let's beef up our Environment class with support for this nesting.
+First, we give each environment a reference to its enclosing one:

-^code enclosing-field
+^code enclosing-field (1 before, 1 after)

-This field needs to be initialized, so we'll add a couple of constructors:
+This field needs to be initialized, so we add a couple of constructors:

 ^code environment-constructors

-The no-argument constructor is for the global scope, which uses `null` to indicate that the chain of environments stops there.
+The no-argument constructor is for the global scope's environment, which ends the chain.
 The other constructor creates a new local scope nested inside the given outer one.

 We don't have to touch the `define()` method -- a new variable is always declared in the current innermost scope.
 But variable lookup and assignment work with an existing variable and they need to walk the chain to find it.
 First,
 lookup:

-^code environment-get-enclosing (2 before, 1 after)
+^code environment-get-enclosing (2 before, 3 after)

 If the variable isn't found in this scope, we simply try the enclosing one.
 That will in turn do the same thing <span name="recurse">recursively</span>, so this will ultimately walk the entire chain.
+Assignment proceeds in likewise fashion:

 <aside name="recurse">

-It would probably be a little faster to iteratively walk the chain, but don't you think the recursive solution is prettier?
+It would be faster to iteratively walk the chain, but don't you think the recursive solution is prettier?
 We'll do something *much* faster in clox.

 </aside>

-Assignment proceeds in likewise fashion:

 ^code environment-assign-enclosing (2 before, 1 after)